John Danby (footballer): Career

 In September 2014 he joined Conference North side Bradford Park Avenue, where he spent one season.

 Danby switched to the Welsh Premier League joining Connah's Quay Nomads in May 2015.
 He made his competitive Nomads debut in August as the club reached the Europa League for the first time where he kept two European clean sheets in the defeat of Norwegian side Stabek, while along with The Nomads' defence, conceded the fewest goals in the league.
 This included a run of four successive clean sheets at the beginning of the campaign, and reached a total of 15 clean sheets by the end of the season.
 As a result, Danby was named in the Welsh Premier League Team of the Season by the Managers of opposing WPL sides.
 Danby went on to make a total of 175 starts in all competitions for The Nomads within four seasons, winning the Welsh Cup in the 2017/18 season.
 Danby's last act as a Nomads player was to find himself voted on to the bench of the Welsh Premier League Team of the Season in June 2019.

 At the end of the 2018–19 season John Danby was released by Connah's Quay Nomads and joined second-tier Welsh side Flint Town United, after one season in Cymru North he returned to the Welsh Premier League as the club finished second and was promoted.
 He departed the club in February 2021 due to work and family commitments.

+In July 2026 he signed for Bangor City 1876.